 Sub ohm vape devices run at a lower resistance then standard vapes, but have a larger surface area, permitting for more substantial clouds and are used exclusively with vape juice (eliquid).

-Moving on, you are probably wondering ‘what does sub ohm mean’?
+Moving on, you are probably wondering ‘what does sub ohm actually mean’?

 While standard vapes run (i.e. 510 thread vape pens) run at between 1.5 to 3 ohms, sub ohm vapes operate at below 1 ohm; hence the name ‘sub ohm’ meaning when the coil resistance is <1 ohm.

-If you do decide sub-ohm vaping is for you or you want to learn more, then do check out the full guide to this side of vaping here, as it can be dangerous if not done correctly.
+If you do decide this type of vaping is for you or you want to learn more, then do check out the full guide sub ohm vaping here, as it can be dangerous if not done correctly.

 The best vape carrier oil is a debatable topic, and some people feel very strongly about which thinning agent they prefer!